celery/celery/CONTRIBUTING.rst

 regarding the official git repositories, PyPI packages Read the Docs pages.

-If the issue is not an emergency then it is better to `report an issue`_.
+If the issue isn't an emergency then it's better to `report an issue`_.